TurkishGeese/ManyakProje/README.md

 Note that it will require super user access with certain commands since it's setting up libraries on mac.

+### WINDOWS

+Only Visual Studio is supported.
+Make sure you have cmake and git installed.
+Git needs to be in PATH env.
+Go to scripts and simply right click on `setup-windows.ps1` and select `Run with PowerShell`.
+This will setup the the requirements needed to run the project.

 ## BUILDING & RUNNING

 ### TERMINAL